fjavierm/ceh/06-System_Hacking/README.md

 Steganalysis is the discovery of the existence of hidden information; therefore, like cryptography and cryptanalysis, the goal of steganalysis is to discover hidden information and to break the security of its carriers.
 Steganalysis is the practice of attacking steganography methods for the detection, extraction, destruction and manipulation of the hidden data in a stego object.

-Attacks can be of several types for example, some attacks merely detect the presence of hidden data, some try to detect and extract the hidden data, some just try to destroy the hidden data by finding the existence without trying to extract hidden data and some try to replace hidden data with other data by finding the exact location where the data is hidden.
+Attacks can be of several types, for example, some attacks merely detect the presence of hidden data, some try to detect and extract the hidden data, some just try to destroy the hidden data by finding the existence without trying to extract hidden data and some try to replace hidden data with other data by finding the exact location where the data is hidden.

 Detection is enough to foil the very purpose of steganography even if the secret message is not extracted because detecting the existence of hidden data is enough if it needs to be destroyed.
 Detection is generally carried out by identifying some characteristic feature of images that is altered by the hidden data.
 A good steganalyst must be aware of the methods and techniques of the steganography tools to efficiently attack.